Tuntai/Green_Map_WebApp/README.md

 # Green Map
-Green Map is a web application, that will help people understand their contribution towards environment and will make everyone aware of their Carbon Offset.
+Green Map is a web application, that will help people understand their contribution towards environment and will make everyone aware of their Carbon Offset. <br>

+**:medal_sports: Jury Award Winner at Spârkåthon by NMIMS Navi Mumbai! :partying_face:** <br>

 ## Features :sparkles:
 - :red_car: Calculate your Carbon Footprint while travelling from one place to another.